MiraCostaCS/CS112-L08-Loteria-Event-Handling/README.md

 ## **Hacker Challenge**
 The steps above only pik a card randomly, over and over again, which meanns it can repeat cards!
 Upgrade the code so that it actually only shows each card once, still chosen at random, and ends the game:
 - NOTE: You should not be using any data structures we haven't covered yet in CS111/CS112, that means stick to arrays 😄
-- Use the [ProgressBar](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ProgressBar.html) to show how many cardrs have been drawn.
+- Use the [ProgressBar](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ProgressBar.html) to show how many cards have been drawn.
 Note that the progress is set between 0.0 and 1.0, so calculate it using the array size to make your program flexible for future card additions!
-- Also, change the `gameProgressBar` to red when thhe game is over
+- Also, change the `gameProgressBar` to red when the game is over
 - Change the `messageLabel` to the game over message: `"GAME OVER.
 No more cards!
 Exit and run program again to reset ^_^"`
 - Change the `cardImageView` to the EChALE logo
 - Disable the `drawCardButton` to prevent the user from drawing more cards